Bike Size Charts

 - Experts described the Redux’s ride quality as quiet, smooth, stable and confidence-inspiring, while steering was well-balanced.

-- The Redux was described as relatively lightweight.
+- The Redux has been described as relatively lightweight.

 - Alloy platform pedals are stock, which is a level above the usual plastic at this price-point.